kiwiproject/dropwizard-consul/README.md

 A bundle for using [Consul](https://consul.io) in Dropwizard applications.
 Features:

-* Dropwizard health check that monitors reachability of Consul
+* Dropwizard health check that monitors the reachability of Consul
 * The Dropwizard service is registered as a Consul service with a Consul-side health check querying the Dropwizard [health check](https://www.dropwizard.io/en/latest/manual/core/#man-core-healthchecks)
 * Ability to resolve [configuration](https://www.dropwizard.io/en/latest/manual/core/#configuration) properties from